Vaibhav4228/ntwist-frontend-assignment/README.md

 ## Bonus Section

 - **Star Rating Widget**: After the form is submitted, a star rating system allows users to rate the experience from 1 to 5 stars.
-The rating is displayed below the stars.
+The rating is displayed after clicking the submit button.

 ## How to Run Locally